michaelfester/docs/docs/start-here/learning-resources.md

 There are three ways to use this documentation library:

 **Search:** You can search the whole library by typing in the search bar or hitting ⌘K (mac) or ^K (Windows).
-This is often useful if you’re not sure what you’re looking for and want different suggestions.
+This is often useful if you're not sure what you're looking for and want different suggestions.

 **Reference:** The Reference section contains all the different features of Glide.
 If you want to know what a particular component or computed column does and how to use it — go here.